Isomorphism theorem for Kolmogorov states of $\clb = \dsp{\otimes_{j \in \IZ}}\!M^{(j)}_d(\IC)$: Introduction

+and classification of any one of these dynamics are closely related with that of others.
+However the restriction of a translation invariant state $\omega$ to $\ID^e$ for a given orthonormal basis $e=(e_i)$, may not give a classical Markov chain [Na] unless embedded into a larger quantum spin chain.

 \vsp The paper is organized as follows.
-Section 2 gives the proof of Theorem 1.1.
-Section 3 gives a characterization of a local automorphism of $\clb$ which in particular gives a complete classification of one sided dynamical systems $(\clb_R,\theta_R,\omega_R)$ upto isomorphism and its relation classifying the dynamical system $(\clo_d,\lambda,\psi)$.
-Section 4 gives proof of our main result Theorem 1.2.
-Section 5 essentially devoted to deal with class of examples that fits as an application to Theorem 1.2.
+Section 2 gives a characterization of a local automorphism of $\IM$ which in particular gives a complete classification of one sided dynamical systems $(\IM_R,\theta_R,\omega_R)$ upto isomorphism and its relation classifying the dynamical system $(\clo_d,\lambda,\psi)$.
+Section 3 gives the proof of Theorem 1.2.
+Section 4 gives proof of our main result Theorem 1.3.
+Section 5 is essentially devoted to deal with a class of examples that fits as an application to Theorem 1.3.
 This section largely follows recent work of [DJ] on Markov state and its associated monic representation of Cuntz algebra.
-Section 6 is some what independent which includes a variation of a result [Pow] needed for the main theorem proved in section 4.
-The last section includes an appendix which gives a sketch of an example of a translation invariant pure state of $\clb$ which fails to have Kolmogorov's property.
+Section 6 includes a quick review of Tomita-Takesaki theory [Ta2, BR] and Takesaki's theorem on conditional expectation [Ta1].
+As an application of our main tool developed in section 4, we prove that mean entropy is a complete isomorphism for infinite tensor product faithful state for translation dynamics of $\IM$.
+Section 7 is some what independent which includes a variation of a result [Pow], needed for the main theorem proved in section 4.
+The last section includes an appendix which gives a sketch of an example of a translation invariant pure state of $\IM$ which fails to have Kolmogorov property.